poolsidebill/macroPhotoShooter/README.md

 # macroPhotoShooter

 ## Overview
-Control Canon R5 camera wirelessly via Canon's CCAPI RESTful interface, and a 3D Printer bed serially via GCode/MCode to create multiple images for macrophotograghy.
+Control Canon R5 camera wirelessly via Canon's CCAPI RESTful interface, and a 3D Printer bed serially via GCode/MCode to create multiple images for macrophotography.
 The printer bed acts as a slide for the subject while the camera stays still.
 The program determines the Depth Of Field based on user input, then controls the bed's Y-axis movement between camera captures.

 Developed with:
 |Program|Version|